emalmsten/jq_clone_tester/README.md

 These will run some basics tests but more tests can (and should) be added under tests.py.
 In there (and under <a href="#usage">Usage</a>) are explantation of how writing a test works.
 Adding new tests and test categories is hopefully pretty self explanatory.

 <br />
 The generators (the thing that gives random ints, floats etc) are in the generators.py file.
 There is also some examples in the README under <a href="#usage">Usage</a>.
 From this it should be clear how to make additional generators if need be.

+Some settings can be changed in config.py

 ### Prerequisites
 Only works on Windows for now but setting this line (in runners.py)